-To get through stock market dips with your wits (and portfolio) intact, it can be helpful to get a little perspective and not make any sudden moves motivated by fear or emotion.
+To get through stock market volatility with your wits (and portfolio) intact, it can be helpful to gain a little perspective and not make any sudden moves motivated by fear or emotion.
 Follow the tips below for ways to keep a level head, even when you feel on the verge of panic.

-Accept that market drops are normal.
-Historically, when you look at stocks over the long term, the trend has been for stocks to climb higher, interspersed with short periods of declines.
-Consider this: Between October 2002 and September 2007, the Standard & Poor’s 500 was up 52 percent.
-Then from October 2007 to March 2009, it lost more than 51 percent of its value.
-Since then, from April 2009 to the end of 2017, the S&P 500 was up 118 percent.
+First, accept that market drops are normal.
+Historically, when you look at stocks over the long term, the trend has been for them to climb higher, interspersed with short periods of declines.
+Consider this: Between October 2002 and September 2007, the S&P 500 was up 52 percent.
+Then, from October 2007 to March 2009, it lost more than 51 percent of its value.
+Since then, from April 2009 to the end of 2019, the S&P 500 was up 275%.

 In this instance, periods of growth were longer and larger than the downturn.
 This pattern is the historical norm.

 Pro tip: Financial experts refer to a short-term downturn of at least 10 percent as a correction, whereas a bear market is defined as a downturn of at least 20 percent from the high.

-Aside from normal price adjustments, specific events can cause market turmoil.
+Aside from normal price adjustments, specific events can also cause market turmoil.

 Markets dislike uncertainty, and the global COVID-19 pandemic has sent shockwaves through economies worldwide.
 While stocks have made an impressive bounce since March 1 by rallying 23% as of 8/4/20, there’s no shortage of unknowns.
-On top of which, things can be particularly uncertain right before an election because it’s unclear which candidate’s and party’s economic view will prevail.
+On top of which, things can be particularly uncertain right before an election, because it’s unclear which candidate’s and party’s economic view will prevail.

 For example, in 2016, the S&P 500 surged 23 percent post-election to the end of the year.
-A clearer sense of what’s next brought calm to the markets.
+Even a slightly clearer sense of what might come next brought calm to the markets.

 Other factors affecting markets can be tariffs and tough talk on trade.
 Markets typically thrive on free trade and if there’s a perception that it could be curtailed, stocks historically fall.
-For example, in 2002, the U.S. imposed steel tariffs (excluding Canada and Mexico).
-In the wake of the European Union’s threatened retaliation, stocks fell.
+For example, in 2002, the U.S. imposed steel tariffs (excluding Canada and Mexico), and, in the wake of the European Union’s threatened retaliation, stocks fell.

-But that doesn’t mean you should sit idly by and do nothing during a downturn.
+That doesn’t mean you should sit idly by and do nothing during a downturn or general volatility.
 Instead, consider the following:

-• Go shopping: If you can stomach market slumps and have cash on hand, consider taking advantage of the downturn by purchasing more stocks, bonds, mutual funds, or ETFs.
+- Go shopping: If you can stomach market slumps and have cash on hand, consider taking advantage of downside volatility by purchasing more stocks, bonds, mutual funds, or ETFs.
 You’ll be buying at a discount.

 Turbulent market conditions are a part of investing.
-But just because the market trends downward that doesn’t mean it’s time to grab your parachute and head for the nearest exit.
-Instead, tighten your seat belt, know your safety measures, and, likely, you’ll find smoother conditions ahead.
+But just because the market may stall or trend downward, that doesn’t mean it’s time to grab your parachute and head for the nearest exit.
+Instead, tighten your seat belt, know your safety measures, and, you might find smoother conditions ahead.